 Nearest MRT: 10 minute walk from Bukit Batok MRT station.

 Coastal PlayGrove is the newest NParks FREE playground to open at the former Big Splash East Coast Park.
-Coastal PlayGrove boasts the tallest outdoor play feature in town – it’s 16 metres high – with fun climbing net challenges for older kids (13 yrs+), a nature playgarden with sandpits and teepees, and a water play area.
+Coastal PlayGrove boasts the tallest outdoor play feature in town – it’s 16 metres high – with fun climbing net challenges for older kids (13 yrs+), a nature playgarden with sandpits and teepees, and a water play area (currently off-limits due to pandemic).
 There are two slides, the first slide is 7.3 metres tall but the second slide is a whopping 11.9 m tall with a little loop in it (both for 13 yr olds and above).

 Location: Coastal PlayGrove playground is located at Area B of East Coast Park, close to the Road Safety Park.